evsny24/Bloons-Tower-Defense-6-Macro/README.md

 # INSTRUCTIONS
 - Click on the blue "Code" button and download zip.
 Extract the folder.
+- If you wish to change the settings, open the config file in a text editor and follow directions there
 - Load game and navigate to menu screen (where you can click play, choose hero, see achievements, etc.)
 - Run Start_Script.ahk
 - If you would like to stop or run into an issue: